tarundorairaj/gssllc-intern/README.md

-# first_flutter_app
+# MAZE APPLICATION

-A new Flutter project.
+My internship project while at Great Square LLC

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a simple Maze application that I created as part of ramping up on learning Flutter for project work at Great Square LLC.

 A few resources to get you started if this is your first Flutter project: